Equity Investment & Fixed Income Investments for Your Growth

 is making sure their investment philosophy and values match with yours.
 At Liberty International we’re focused on helping our clients secure their financial future.
 We trust in time-tested methods and solid investment strategies that are customized to the needs and goals of our clients.

 We offer discretionary investment management services through segregated accounts to high net worth clients.
-We are based in Canada and serve in the provinces of Ontario, Quebec, Manitoba, Saskatchewan, Alberta and British Columbia.
+We are based in Canada and serve clients in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia and Newfoundland & Labrador.

 We are not active traders.
 We invest in businesses for the long-haul (10 years or more).
 Our annual portfolio turnover is less than 10%.